dhruvja/custom-cli/README.md

 - Adds all files, commit and push to git
 - If icon name is provided, prefixes icon to commit message
 - If branch is provided, uses a different command to push to git assuming it is a new branch.

+note: This is built to cater my needs but feel glad to fork and change it as per your requirements.